 Mining is a long-term business and timescales can run into decades.
-The period from initial exploration to the start of production often exceeds ten years and then, depending on the nature of the project and market conditions, it may take more than five years of operation to recoup the initial investment.
-If possible, mines usually plan to exploit higher grade areas towards the start of the mine life in order to maximise returns from the operation.
-As a result, average ore grades may decline over time, with production volumes decreasing along with revenues.
+The period from initial exploration to the start of production can exceed 10 years and, depending on the nature of the project and the market conditions, it may take more than five years of operation to recoup the initial investment.

-The Group's mining operations are dependent on a range of key inputs, such as energy, water, labour and fuel.
-The management of these inputs has a significant impact on operating costs, so ensuring the long-term availability of key resources is a vital part of supply management.
+Our mining operations depend on a range of key inputs such as energy, water, labour, sulphuric acid and fuel.
+The management of these inputs has a significant impact on operating costs and the sustainability of mining operations, and ensuring the long-term supply of key inputs is a vital part of the business.

 As part of our commitment to mitigating and adapting to climate change, all of our mining operations will use 100% renewable energy from 2022 and approximately 90% of mining division’s water will be either sea or recycled water by 2025.